jakejones2/articles-api/README.md

 }
 ```

 An `author` must correspond to a `username` in the users table, and the `topic` to an existing `topic`.
 If these fields represent **new data**, you must first add them to their respective tables by sending POST requests to `/api/users` and `/api/topics`.
-You must also send an **access token** in the request header authenticating you as the username passed.
+You must also send an **access token** in the request header authenticating you as the author submitted.
 See _Authorization_ for more information.

 ### PATCH

-PATCH `/api/articles/:article_id` to increase an article's `votes` property.
+PATCH `/api/articles/:article_id` to increase or decrease an article's `votes` property.

-Example request body to PATCH an article and increase its votes by 3:
+Example request body to PATCH an article and decrease its votes by 3:

 ```
-{ inc_votes: 3 }
+{ inc_votes: -3 }
 ```

 You cannot increase or decrease an article's votes by more than 5.
-Each user can only vote once for a particular article; sending a subsequent PATCH request will result in a response status of 403.
+Each user can only vote once for a particular article, and sending a subsequent PATCH request will result in a response status of 403.
 As voting is linked to users, you must send an **access token** in the request header (see _Authentication_).

 ### DELETE